jigish/slate/README.md

         bind 1:ctrl relaunch

     Will bind the keystroke ctrl-1 to relaunch Slate.
 This will also reload the `.slate` file from scratch.

+* Undo an Operation: `undo`

+    Example

+        bind 1:ctrl undo

+    Will bind the keystroke ctrl-1 to undo the last binding that was triggered.
+By default you can undo up to the last 10 commands.
+This can be changed using the `undoMaxStackSize` config.
+Also, you can only undo movement-based operations.
+Focus-related operations will not undo.

 * \[Beta\] A Better Application Switcher: `switch`